-NUMBERS 1-9 INDICATE

-DEVELOPMENTAL STUDIES COURSES.
+NUMBERS 1-9 INDICATE DEVELOPMENTAL STUDIES COURSES.

 Credits earned in these courses are not applicable toward certificate or associate degree programs.

-NUMBERS 10-99 INDICATE BASIC OCCUPATIONAL COURSES (EXCEPT FOR earned for these courses are applicable toward associate degree and certificate programs.
+NUMBERS 10-99 INDICATE BASIC OCCUPATIONAL COURSES (EXCEPT FOR ESL COURSES).

-ESL COURSES).
 Credits earned for these courses are applicable toward certificate programs.
 These credits are not applicable toward an associate degree.

 NUMBERS 100-199 INDICATE FRESHMAN-LEVEL COURSES.
-Credits